Social Security Administration (SSA) Quarterly Data for

 - Prepares SSA employees' retirement letters for the entire agency.

-Field D: Post Entitlement Issues – Number of inquiries received pertaining to post entitlement issues.
+Post-entitlement Issues: The number of inquiries received pertaining to post entitlement issues.
 These include issues occurring after an individual is receiving benefits.

-Field E: Earnings Issues – Number of inquiries pertaining to earnings.
-These include issues about earnings and wages reported to Social Security and/or earnings reflected in the agency’s records.
+Earnings: The number of inquiries pertaining to earnings.
+These include issues about earnings and wages reported to Social Security and/or earnings reflected in the agency's records.